All About The Guamuchil Tree (Pithecellobium Dulce)

 Guamuchil Fruit Nutrition & Health Benefits

 The sweet and sour Guamuchil fruit is consumed raw.
-It may season different dishes or add flavor to juices.
+Besides, it may season different dishes or add flavor to juices.
 In rural Mexico and India, some famous recipes with Guamuchil fruits include kodukukai curry, kodukai puli rasam, and kodukai puli kara kolumbu.

 The Purdue University Horticulture Department has listed the nutritional content of a 100 gram Guamuchil fruit as follows: